typelead/eta/docs/FFI.md

-# Interacting with Java in ETA
+# Interacting with Java in Eta

 ## Table of Contents
 - [Overview](#overview)